tacman/msgphp/docs/cookbook/bundle-installation.md

     commands: []
 ```

 Depending on your personal preference you can also write the configuration in any other supported format.
-See
+See the
 [demo configuration] for a more advanced example.

 ### Class mapping